 Further information for all staff

-Children absent from education
+Unexplainable and/or persistent absences from education.

 A child going missing from education, for prolonged periods and/or on repeat occasions, can be a warning sign of a range of safeguarding issues.
-This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.
+This might include abuse, neglect or exploitation, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.

 There are many circumstances where a child may become missing from education, but some children are particularly at risk.
 These include children who: